Study: Black, Asian Britons have higher COVID-19 death rates

 “We know now that factors like the job someone does, where they live, and how many people they live with, impacts how susceptible they are to the virus, and it’s imperative that those more at risk get their booster vaccine,” she said.

 The U.K. government is aiming to offer everyone 18 and up a third, booster dose of vaccine by the end of January.
-Health officials hope the increased protection will help keep the new and potentially more transmissible omicron variant at bay, even if it proves more resistant to vaccines than other strains.
+Health officials hope the increased protection will help keep the new omicron variant at bay, even if it proves more resistant to vaccines than other strains.

+Much remains unknown about the variant, including whether it is more contagious, as some health authorities suspect, whether it makes people more seriously ill, and whether it can thwart vaccines.

+Britain has confirmed several dozen cases of omicron — including a cluster linked to a concert by pop group Steps in Glasgow — and authorities say the variant is spreading in the community.
+But the delta variant remains by far the dominant strain.

 Britain has recorded more than 145,000 coronavirus deaths, the highest toll in Europe after Russia.